PulkitMadan/convolution-vs-attention/README.md

     conda env update --file environment.yml

-You can create a new environment file using the `create` command:
+You can create a new environment/requirements file using the commands below:

     conda env export > environment.yml
+    conda list -e > requirements.txt
+    pip list --format=freeze > requirements.txt

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file